-In the seven-fold scale of being, four levels have to do with the manifested side of being, in which things have form, that is anything which exists in time and can be known.
+In the seven-fold scale of being, four levels have to do with the manifested side of being.
+At these levels things have form and exist in time.
 The remaining three have to do with the subjective, often referred to as the formless side.
-The three higher levels are the essential constituents of the knower, the ultimate subject, of our very selves, when we are identified with our consciousness and not with our bodies, emotions and thoughts.
+The three higher levels are the essential constituents of the knower, the ultimate subject, our very selves, when we are identified with our consciousness and not with our bodies, emotions and thoughts.
 These higher three levels are outside the normal limitations of space and time.

-In the literature the so-called lower level aspects of the manifested being are referred to as a quaternary (or tetraktys), and the higher three as a trinity.
-This trinity in man reflects the trinitarian aspects of Cosmos at the highest levels of being and is the underlying basis of all religious trinities.
-In Theosophy the trinity is symbolised as father, mother and son, the male and female aspects of the ONE LIFE, and the Son, the manifest product or progeny.
+In the theosophical literature the so-called lower aspects of manifested being are referred to as a quaternary (or tetraktys), and the higher three as a trinity.
+This trinity in man reflects the trinitarian aspects of Cosmos at the highest levels of being, and is the underlying basis of all religious trinities.
+In Theosophy the trinity is symbolized as father, mother and son, the male and female aspects of the ONE LIFE, and the son, the manifest product or progeny.
 To reconcile the Christian trinity with this, the Holy Ghost must be regarded as the female aspect.

-One of life's principal qualities, again like electricity, is that it is productive of motion, movement, dynamism and activity.
-Occultism goes so far as to say that like electricity, all these are convertible into or derivable from heat and even light.
-In this case, though, light is often regarded in Occultism as an interior quality of being, relating to consciousness, something akin to the 'light' of our mind wherein we 'see' our thoughts, our mental concepts or imaginings.

-Heat is synonymous with the old philosophers' element of Fire.
-It does not take much insight to realise that this is the basic element of all being.
-In the terms of science it is that which raises the condition of matter above absolute zero temperature and therefore permits any being, as we know it, at all.
+One of life's principal qualities, again like electricity, is that it is productive of motion, movement, dynamism, activity.
+Occultism says that, like electricity, all these are convertible into or derivable from heat and even light.
+In this sense, though, light is regarded as the interior quality of being, relating to consciousness, something akin to the 'light' of our mind wherein we 'see' our thoughts, our mental concepts or imaginings.
+Heat is synonymous with the old philosophers' elements of Fire, universal primordial energy.
+It does not take much insight to realize that this is the basic element of all being.
+In the terms of science it is that which at physical level raises the condition of matter above absolute zero temperature and therefore permits any being, as we know it, at all.
 At absolute zero temperature it is speculated that as matter would have no energy content, it would collapse.
-It would cease to exist in any sense that we know existence.
+It would cease to exist in any sense that we know as existence.